MakeSchool-Tutorials/Robot-Wars-Swift/P2-Getting-Started/content.md

 ---
-title: "Robot Wars!"
+title: "Getting started!"
-slug: robot-wars
+slug: getting-started
 ---

 Instructions on how to get the project locally will go here once a decision is made.